I have recently completed a practice-based PhD at Goldsmiths, University of London.

-During the trajectory of this research, I have developed a series of experimental and critical design proposals that give form to behaviours brought by smartphones in the childrearing task.
+During the trajectory of the research, I developed a series of experimental and critical design proposals that give form to behaviours brought by smartphones in the childrearing task.
 The development of these proposals formed the first stage of exploration in this research.
 A second stage took place in the encounters between people and the designs.
 At times producing both attraction and rejection, the design proposals helped me engage in conversation with others about practices, often private, that are ridden with ambivalence and guilt.

-Informed by critical design, psychoanalytic and feminist perspectives, this research is an example of the possibilities for design to expose unintended uses of technology, to challenge conventional user portrayals by depicting mothers as complex users, and to explore potentials for change.
+The research is an example of the possibilities for design to expose unintended uses of technology, to challenge conventional user portrayals by depicting mothers as complex users, and to explore potentials for change.

 Two grants from the EPSRC Balance Network, have allowed me to run design led workshop sessions as part of my research.
 Material Desires explored the management of home and work identities.
 Conversation Pieces explored the complex role of smartphones during childcare.
 These design activities became core elements in my investigation.